Clean The LibraryShelf finder & guide · unofficial

 Floors open right now?

 Player 1Sort specialistStay on the hub pile.
-Cast Assemble to pull scattered books together, then Sort to colour-group them before they move.Buy first: Assemble, then SortOn join: Call the hub-pile spot out loud in the first 30 seconds.
+Read the spine titles and group the pile by destination shelf before anything moves.Buy first: Know the 16 section codes coldOn join: Call the hub-pile spot out loud in the first 30 seconds.

 Splitting into sort versus carry stops both of you walking the same aisle with half loads.